2019 Medication Therapy Management (MTM) Program

 Your participation is voluntary, and doesn’t affect your health plan benefits.
 This program is free of charge and is open only to those who are invited to participate.
 The MTM program isn’t a benefit for all members.

-What services are included in the Medication Therapy Management (MTM) Program?
+What services are included in the MTM program?

 The MTM program provides you with a: